jmtd/wadc/readme.txt

 * bug fixes:
   - Fix map view zooming with mouse clicks on non-Windows platforms.
 * language features:
-  - new built-in die("string"): prints string, then terminates.
+  - new built-in die(foo): prints foo, then terminates.
   - new built-in cat(a, b): concatenates a and b
+  - new built-in seed(x): seeds the random-number generator for reproducibility
   - Texture manipulation with texture / newpatch
 * library additions:
   - lisp.wl, lisp-style lists (broken out from examples/lisp.wl)